Alfiya85/hello-world/README.md

 Hi) My name is Alfiya.
-And this is my first training project in GitHub
+And this is my first training project in GitHub.